maritvanderdoes/SWI_analysis/docs/package_notes.md

 ## Main functions
 The package has two main functions for the average user.
 These functions are tuned in such a way that are friendly to use and requires little to no knowledge.
 For a more detailed description
 - <code>swi_analysis_mcherry.py</code>: runs the analysis workflow and saves it in <code>results.csv</code>.
-For a description of this function, see **Analysis workflow** down below
+For a description of this function, see **Analysis workflow** down below.
 - <code>plot_complete_dataset.py</code>: plots the results from the workflow.

 ## The *Utils* package
 These algorithms requires of our own package, utils.
 This package can be found in the repository and it is installed with the rest of the functions.

 ## Analysis workflow
 Here is a sketch on the operations that the main analysis code, <code>swi_analysis_mcherry.py</code>, performs:
 1. Determines the files within a folder with the corresponding channels (masking and signal, mCherry and GFP).
 This is performed by <code>image_lists.py</code>.
 2. Iterates over each file, loading one at a time.
 The information about position and time is retrieved.
 This is performed by <code>read_image_and_metadata.py</code>.
 3. Using the masking channel (mCherry), a mask is generated.
 This is performed by <code>adaptive_masking.py</code>.
-For a detailed analysis in this function see [here](funs/adaptive_masking.md)
+For a detailed analysis in this function see [here](funs/adaptive_masking.md).
 4. Worm properties are measured using the masking channel (mCherry) on the signal channel (GFP).
 Computed properties are _area_, _mean intensity_ and _min intensity_.
 This is performed by <code>calculate_worm_properties.py</code>.
 5. _(NOT AVAILABLE IN THE CURRENT VERSION)_ If selected, the worm is straigthened.
 6. _(NOT AVAILABLE IN THE CURRENT VERSION)_ Using the straigthening information, the head and the tail are operated.
 7. Properties are saved on <code>results.csv</code>.

+## Development and troubleshooting code
+The package has two main functions for the average user.
+These functions are tuned in such a way that are friendly to use and requires little to no knowledge.
+For a more detailed description
+- <code>Development_with_data.py</code>:
+- <code>Development_with_synth.py</code>:
+- <code>swi_analysis_mcherry_troubleshooting.py</code>: It works as <code>swi_analysis_mcherry.py</code> but additionally:
+  - Prints and stores elapsed time.
+  - Computes and stores the centroids of the worm.
+  - Saves the mask and the masked data.

 ## Additional information and complementary packages
 A note on this package, it seems that the version of scikit-image might be 0.15 instead of 0.17.